-Your technical design skills and expertise in managing electronics design processes will equip you for industry.
-You will graduate with the competency in electronic systems design to pursue a career in electronic companies worldwide.
+When you graduate, you'll be able to show technical skills in electronic systems design.
+Your degree will help prepare you for a career in engineering companies worldwide.
 Our top performing MSc students may also choose to further their studies with us through our PhD programme.

 Information for international students

 - IELTS: 6.5 overall with no less than 6.0 in all components